(813) 482-0355

 Compensation Factors

-Cost of treatment – Major injuries may require surgery, physical therapy, medical devices, and other expensive treatment, all of which should be accounted for in your claim.
+Major injuries may require surgery, physical therapy, medical devices, and other expensive treatments, all of which should be accounted for in your claim.

 Drivers are advised to carry more than the minimum because, following a serious crash, $10,000 typically doesn't buy much care.
 You can spend that in one night at the hospital.